Tampa Bay Lightning national anthem singer, an Air Force vet, hospitalized with coronavirus despite vaccine

 LIGHTNING PLAYERS DENT STANLEY CUP AT BOAT PARADE, TROPHY HEADS TO MONTREAL FOR REPAIRS

-News of her hospitalization spread fast with dozens of people sending well wishes to the singer on social media.
+News of her hospitalization spread fast with dozens of people sending well wishes to the singer.

 He tweeted again Wednesday saying Bryson-Kirksey's husband had told him she was "doing OK."